paulbrodersen/somnotate/README.md

    Press the key "?" to read the documentation for all available commands.

-Apart from these scripts, there are two additional files, `data_io.py` and `configuration.py`
+Apart from these scripts, there are two additional files in `example_pipeline`:

 - `data_io.py`